aroberge/reeborg-world-creation/closures-and-the-decorator-pattern.md

 ![](/assets/celebrate.png)

-This is the essence of the decorator pattern: we have a function[^2] \(`celebrate`\) that takes another function as an argument \(`move` in our last example\) and returns ... a modified function[^3] which we assign to a new one that has the exact same name as the original.
+This is the essence of the decorator pattern: we have a function[^2] \(`celebrate`\) that takes another function as an argument \(`move` in our last example\) and returns ... a modified function[^3] to which we give exactly the same name as the original.

 ## Closure

-The concept of closure is close linked to that of decorator; in fact, the `wrapper` function is a specific example of the use of a **closure**.
+The concept of closure is closely linked to that of decorator; in fact, the `wrapper` function is a specific example of the use of a **closure**.
 If the number of tutorials found on the Internet is any indication, the concept of **closure** seems to be confusing for many people.
 In what follows, I will expand on the above example to show another example of closure.
 However, I will first make a small detour and consider something slightly different.
 Using Python, define the following in the library:

 ```py
 three = 3